ellysh/video-game-bots/InGameBots/example.md

 ![Diablo 2 Interface](diablo-interface.png)

 You can see a player character in the center of the screen.
 There is an yellow model of the knight.
-Also you can see the monsters around the player's character.
+Also you can see the monsters around the player character.
 One of the monster is selected by the mouse cursor.

 There is a screenshot of windows with the player character's parameters: